teddyk251/Controllable-Music-Generation/README.md

-## Compositional Textual Inversion for Music Generation
+# Compositional Music Generation using Textual Inversion

 This repository explores Textual Inversion (TI) for guiding music generation using MusicGen.
 We inject learned genre-specific tokens into MusicGen’s language model (LM) embedding space and analyze their effect on controllability and alignment using CLAP similarity metrics.